d0ugr/giverboard/README.md

 # Estimatron2020

 Estimatron2020 is whiteboard designed for distributed Agile development teams to perform Affinity Sizing estimation remotely.
-While originating from a niche market, it has more general-purpose uses including children's homework planning.
+While originating from a niche market, it has more general-purpose uses including personal organization and children's homework planning.

 ## **Support setup**